tigomiddelkoop/MCManagement/README.md

 ## Screenshots
 ##### Coming soon!
+The design of the pages are still in works!

 ## How to install?
 This software isn't even in its alpha stages!
 As such I will not provide any installation steps.